 NUCCA and Headaches

 Dealing with constant headaches can be incredibly frustrating, especially if you lead a busy life.
 It could prevent you from doing your usual chores.
 It can also impact the quality of your life.
 Fortunately, there has been a lot of research done to find a long-term solution.
 Existing research literature supports the idea that tension and cervicogenic headaches may originate in the upper cervical spine.
 As a result, a retrospective investigation to discover if NUCCA and headaches have a connection.
 More importantly, studies focus on determining whether NUCCA care could help improve pain levels, posture, and quality of life for headache sufferers.

 Let us look into the details of a study done on NUCCA upper cervical care and headaches.

 Of the original 239 study patients, 47 patients, average age 41.4 years, qualified for a retrospective analysis.
-Patients suffered headache symptoms for over 9.3 years on average.
+These patients suffered common headache symptoms for over 9.3 years on average.
 They went through a thorough evaluation based on the NUCCA protocol.
 This diagnostic procedure included a supine leg check, followed by a posture evaluation.
 Radiographic assessment and analysis were used to determine the exact nature of the misalignment (Atlas Subluxation Complex or ASC) and a means to correct it.

 The visual analog scale (VAS) method, a scale of 0 to 10, 10 indicating “your absolute worst headache pain,” and 0 signifies “no headache pain;” allowed investigators to monitor headache pain, before, then after a NUCCA correction.
 Post-correction VAS scores of 1.26 (average) improved from 5.73 (average) at baseline.

 The SF-36 is composed of 36 questions designed to measure eight key areas related to health and quality of life by asking patients to recall their recent experiences within the previous four weeks.

 - Social Function